EverQuest II expansions: Renewal of Ro

-Renewal of Ro is the nineteenth expansion for EverQuest II.
-It was announced on the game's official website by producer Jenn Chan in September 2022 for release the following December, with that date eventually moved forward to November 30, 2022.
-The expansion features the return to the island of Ro where players will explore new zones located on its southern half while assisting the dragon-touched Aerakyn race.
+Renewal of Ro is the nineteenth expansion for EverQuest II, released on November 30, 2022.
+The expansion features the return to the island of Ro where players explore new zones located on its southern half while assisting the dragon-touched Aerakyn race.
 It features new areas, abilities, dungeons, and raids, as well as teleporters for fast travel.

-A pre-release in-game event, Secrets of the Sands, preceded its release beginning in September of that year.
+Ballads of Zimara

+Ballads of Zimara is the twentieth expansion for EverQuest II, released on November 29, 2023.
+It features an increased level cap to 130 with five new Adventure and Tradeskill levels.

+Scars of Destruction

+Scars of Destruction is the twenty-first expansion for EverQuest II, and was released on November 20, 2024.

 Adventure packs

 The Bloodline Chronicles

 The Bloodline Chronicles is the first Adventure Pack for EverQuest II.
 It introduced new areas, new items and new monsters.